makokaz/parallel-distributed-programming/00slurm/README.md

 srun: job 12207 queued and waiting for resources
 ```

-scontrol to see the info about advanced reservations
+<font color="blue">scontrol</font> to see the info about advanced reservations
 ===================

 You can check the information about reservations by scontrol show reservation.
-In partiular, you can check if you are enlisted in the reservation.
+In particular, you can check if you are enlisted in the reservation.
 If you don't find your login ID in the Users part, you are not.
 This is simply because you do not have an account (or did not have one when I made the reservations).